Autism Bedfordshire Services for Children

 Please visit our website for more information on our current additional opportunities.

-For young people aged 10-17 we have evening youth groups called ‘Wanted Fun’.
+For young people aged 10 to 17 we have evening youth groups called ‘Wanted Fun’.
 These provide social opportunities for young people with Asperger’s Syndrome or lower level support needs.
-Groups are set up at 4 venues throughout the county:
+Groups are set up at multiple venues throughout the county:

-Bedford - Kempston Youth Centre, Hillgrounds Road, Kempston, Bedford, MK42 8QP.
+- Kempston - Kempston Youth Centre, Hillgrounds Road, Kempston, Bedford, MK42 8QP

 Each group provides 18 sessions per year and can cater for up to 12 young people per session.
 The groups run fortnightly during term time with occasional outings during the holidays.